 - Evaluate the costs, effectiveness and feasibility of in-lake treatments for reducing the frequency and severity of late season algae blooms in Lake Okabena. - Monitor vegetation on existing floating island wetlands.
-Perform maintenance as needed to keep them anchored in place and vegetated. - Complete Lake Okabena common carp population assessment.
-Evaluate alternatives for carp population control. - Contract with Ducks Unlimited to complete the engineering needed to renovate the Lake Ocheda dam, install a fish barrier and perform construction supervision. - Advertise for bids to renovate the Lake Ocheda dam and install a fish barrier.
+Perform maintenance as needed to keep them anchored in place and vegetated. - Advertise for bids to renovate the Lake Ocheda dam and install a fish barrier.
 Hire a contractor and complete construction on time for a fall drawdown of the basin. - Perform a late summer/early fall drawdown of the Lake Ocheda basin. - Investigate using Best Management Practices, including conservation easements, CRP programs, and local and state partnerships for land purchases to address surface water, groundwater and flooding problems throughout the District.